z3h4/useful-commands/HTML & CSS/html.md

 - HTML (Hypertext Markup Language) is a markup language used to define the **structure** and **contents** of web pages.
 - We use HTML to define the building blocks of our webpages.
 - HTML is not a case sensitive language.
+  - Conventionally, we type everything in lowercase, except `DOCTYPE`.

 # HTTP